Steps to Becoming a Pediatric Nurse

 Another specialization is pediatric critical care nursing.
 Pediatric critical care nurses work in intensive care units (ICUs) and provide care to critically ill children.
 They monitor vital signs, administer medications, and assist with procedures such as intubation and ventilator management.

-See also How to Become a Hearing Aid Specialist
+See also Steps to Becoming a Nurse

 There is also the option to specialize in pediatric primary care.
 Pediatric primary care nurses work in outpatient settings and provide routine healthcare to children.
 They perform physical exams, administer vaccinations, and provide counseling on nutrition and overall wellness.